abuehl/abuehl.github.io/_posts/2026-04-18-using-internal-partitions.md

 the whole interface of the `Core` module.
 That is, all the external partitions listed in the `_Module.ixx` file are pulled in as well.
 But we don't need that.

-I would be really interested to know what the exact motivation is for implicitly importing the whole interface of the `Core` module, when we want to implement an internal partition of `Core`.

 See also: